caarlos0/env/README.md

 ## If Empty Set Default fields

 The `notEmpty` option ensures that the environment variable is set and not empty, it returns error if environment variable is empty.
-Instead, If you want to set default values to struct, you need to use the `ifEmptySetDefault` tag option instead (`env:"SOME_ENV,ifEmptySetDefault"`).
+Instead, If you want to set default values to struct, you need to use the `ifEmptySetDefault` tag option (`env:"SOME_ENV,ifEmptySetDefault"`).

 Example: